SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 This target is interpreted to cover research about promoting the implementation of existing or new social and economic policy practices to reduce inequalities/achieve greater equality.

+This query consists of 1 phrase.
+The basic structure is

 ```py
 TS=
 ("establish*"